klaudhaus/lit-up/README.md

 * `model`

-A reference to the model object that will be provided to the view function on each update.
+A reference to the application state model object that will be provided to the view function on each update.
 If not specified, defaults to an empty object.

 * `view`